zhengkai-cloudian/hap-operator/README.md

 Object Lock Mode: Enabled
 ```

-**IMPORTANT** It is advised to use the admin installation guide that comes with the Cloudian HyperStore package you have downloaded.
-You can refer the installation process from that in case you need detailed instruction to configure installation.
-A sample admin guide has already been added in the [docs](https://github.com/cloudian/hap-operator/tree/master/docs) section this github repo for 7.2.
+**IMPORTANT** It is advised to use the HyperStore Install Guide documentation that comes with the Cloudian HyperStore package you have downloaded.
+You can refer to the installation instructions from that in case you need detailed instruction to configure installation.
+A set of HyperStore 7.2 documentation has been added in the [docs](https://github.com/cloudian/hap-operator/tree/master/docs) section this github repo.

 ## Host Hardware and OS Requirements
 Both single and multi-node are similar in configuration during installation.

 ### Recommended for Production system:

-* 1 CPU, 8 cores
+* 1 CPU (Intel Gold), Minimum 16 cores
-* 128GB RAM
+* 256GB RAM
-* 2 x 960GB SSD (for RAID-1 mirrored hosting of the OS as well as Cassandra and Redis databases storing system metadata)
+* 2 x 960GB SSD (RAID-1 mirror of the OS and Cassandra and Redis)
-* 12 x 4TB HDD (for ext4 file systems storing object data) (JBOD, no RAID)
-* 2 x 10GbE Ports

-### Minimum for production systems:

-* 1 CPU, 8 cores
-* 64 GB RAM
-* 2 x 480GB SSD (for RAID-1 mirrored hosting of the OS as well as Cassandra and Redis databases storing system metadata)
-* 12 x 4TB HDD (for ext4 file systems storing object data) (JBOD, no RAID)
+* 2 x 4TB HDD or SSD (for ext4 file system storing object data) (JBOD, no RAID)
 * 2 x 10GbE Ports

 ### Minimum for Software Installation :